ceejbot/galls-law/one-shot.md

 ---

-# scoped modules
+# scoped modules aka namespaces

-Namespaces!
-Everybody can make public scoped modules.

-* `request`: the famous module
+* `hyperfs`: the famous module
-* `@mikeal/request`: super-hip fork
+* `@mikeal/hyperfs`: super-hip fork
-* `@ceejbot/request`: my completely unrelated module
+* `@ceejbot/hyperfs`: my completely unrelated private module

-$7/month and you can create private scoped modules.
+Everybody can make public scoped modules. $7/month and you can create private scoped modules.

 ---

 # team

-* 3 engineers on the registry & operations
+• 3 engineers on the registry & operations
-* 2 engineers on the website
+• 2 engineers on the website
-* 2 engineers on the command-line client
+• 2 engineers on the command-line client

 ^ I soaked up most of the operations work during the main project.
 The CLI is in the middle of its own massive rewrite project.